 and feel the living warmth of you

 your silken head?

 And only I walk woodland paths

-and see ahead of me,
+and see ahead of

 your small form racing with the wind

 so young again, and free.

 Winnie was a sweet cuddly girl that needed a quiet home where she